vlad-vladimirovich/quasarApp/README.md

 A simple project which made with Quasar framework and working on Node.JS server

 ## Install the dependencies
-- Install Node JS from https://nodejs.org/en
+- Install Node.JS from https://nodejs.org/en
 - Intsall MongoDB from https://www.mongodb.com/docs/manual/installation/
 - To Install other dependencies use ```yarn #or npm install ```